JonnoB/reading_the_unreadable/README.md

 # Note
 For package management I used the uv library from astral.
 It is super fast an avoids dependency issues.

-- The deskew and square crop is in process_images, DO NOT DELETE!
 - example plotting is in sketching_postprocess_and_plot.py